 Ownership Of Information, Inventions, Discoveries And Intellectual Property Rights

 Ownership of Information and Inventions.
-The parties intend and agree that all rights, title and interest in and to all Company Confidential Information and all other information, whether written or otherwise, including but not limited to data, drawings, recordings, tracings, specifications, calculations, diaries, memoranda, manuals, correspondence, documentation, computer software, plans, programs, plants, processes, products, costs, equipment, routes, vendors, personnel, operations, customers, reports, studies, designs, know how, trade secrets, communications written or oral, of any form or media, developed and created by any party or subcontractor in the performance of the Services shall be the exclusive property of Company.
+The parties intend and agree that all rights, title and interest in and to all Company Confidential Information and all other information, whether written or otherwise, including but not limited to data, drawings, recordings, tracings, specifications, calculations, diaries, memoranda, manuals, correspondence, documentation, computer software, plans, programs, plants, processes, products, costs, equipment, routes, vendors, personnel, operations, customers, reports, studies, designs, know how, trade secrets, communications written or oral, of any form or media, developed and created by any party or subcontractor in the performance of the Scope of Services shall be the exclusive property of Company.
 Contractor further agrees that any and all inventions or discoveries developed during performance of and arising out of the Services under this Agreement, including improvements and modifications, whether or not patentable, and any applications for Letters Patent issuing thereon, including inventions or discoveries made by Contractor or its employees in performance of this Agreement, shall be the exclusive property of Company.
 Contractor agrees and does hereby assign, grant, transfer and convey to Company, its successors and assigns, Contractor’s entire right, title, interest and ownership in and to such Confidential Information, information, inventions, discoveries, modifications, and improvements, including, without limitation, the right to secure patent or copyright registration.
 Contractor confirms that Company and its successors and assigns shall own Contractor’s right, title and interest in and to, including the right to manufacture, use, reproduce, distribute by sale, rental lease or lending or by other transfer of ownership, to perform publicly, and to display, all such Confidential Information, information, inventions, discoveries, modifications, and improvements, whether or not such items constitute all “work made for hire” as defined in 17 U.S.C.
 Section 201(b).

 Registration and Protection of Intellectual Property Rights.
 Contractor agrees to take all actions and cooperate as is necessary and agrees to execute any documents that might be necessary to perfect Company’s ownership of patent, copyright and other rights in such Confidential Information, information, inventions, discoveries, modifications, and improvements, and to obtain any registrations.
 Company shall have the right to file and prosecute, at Company’s expense and at Company’s sole discretion, all patent applications on any such inventions or discoveries, and Contractor agrees for itself and its employees to have executed and delivered to Company any and all documents, including assignments, which Company shall deem necessary in order to apply for, prosecute and obtain Letters Patent for said discoveries, patent applications based thereon and Letters Patent issuing thereon.
 Contractor agrees on behalf of itself and its employees to furnish Company full assistance in the preparation, filing and prosecution of any such patent applications, including patent interference proceedings relating thereto, and to protect and enforce said patents and to assist in any proceedings and litigation in connection therewith, such assistance to be furnished by Contractor at Company’s expense with Company reimbursing Contractor by the method set forth in the Tasking Letter from which the invention or discovery arose.
 In the event such invention or discovery arose from a Firm Fixed Price Tasking Letter, such compensation shall be in accordance with Sections 4.1.2.